-Haryana election result: Counting of votes underway
+Haryana election result: BJP takes lead

 The Congress will secure a clear majority, most exit polls projected.

-The counting of votes for the Haryana Assembly elections began at 8 am on Tuesday.
+The counting of votes for the Haryana Assembly elections is underway.

+As of 10.45 am, the Congress was leading in 37 constituencies, according to the Election Commission.
+The Bharatiya Janata Party was ahead in 46 seats.

 The Legislative Assembly in Haryana has 90 members and 46 seats are required for a majority.